s-a-nersisyan/ExhauFS/README.md

   As a toy example of how the ExhauFS works we used a small [cervical cancer dataset](https://archive.ics.uci.edu/ml/datasets/Cervical+Cancer+Behavior+Risk) with 19 features and 72 samples.

-  Transformed data and config used for pipeline can be found in [OneDrive](https://eduhseru-my.sharepoint.com/:f:/g/personal/snersisyan_hse_ru/EpJztBwnLENPuLU8r0fA0awB1mBsck15t2zs7-aG4FXKNw).
+  Input data and configs used for this example can be found [here](https://eduhseru-my.sharepoint.com/:f:/g/personal/snersisyan_hse_ru/EiEFGj6qQqJJnXA-tXFPbjkBAuuUGbztI4LTuSQbcQ3jSQ?e=kPI1vD).

   The purpose of the toy example is to show that exhaustive search over all triples of features
   can yield better results than by using a standard approach of training classifier on all the features
   and then select the most important ones.

-  By executing `exhaufs build classifiers -c <config path>` command we are getting results files in the specified output directory:
+  By executing `exhaufs build classifiers -c config_for_build_classifiers.json` command we are getting result files in the specified `results_build_classifiers` output directory:
   - `models.csv`

   In this file, by ranking all models by their performance on the "Training" set, we can see that almost all models have accuracy score of 1.0.